You are here

 Frequently Asked Questions

 Listed below are answers to frequently asked questions.
+Click the question to reveal the answer.
 For further assistance, contact Student Financial Aid.

-Your FSA ID confirms your identity when you access your financial aid information and electronically sign Federal Student Aid documents.
-You will need an FSA ID to electronically sign and submit your FAFSA, as well as to make any needed corrections later.
-And if you are a dependent student, your parent will need his or her own FSA ID, too.
+Your FSA ID (Federal Student Aid) confirms your identity when you access your financial aid information and electronically sign Federal Student Aid documents.
+You will need an FSA ID to electronically sign and submit your Free Application for Federal Student Aid (FAFSA), as well as to make any needed corrections later.
+If you are a dependent student, your parent will need his or her own FSA ID, too.

 Do not allow someone to create your FSA ID for you, and you should not create one for someone else.
 Not even for a family member.
 This can cause problems with your financial aid down the road.
 Visit this page for detailed instructions.